lshreyasharmal/FMS-System-AP/README.md

 # FMS-System-AP
 Facility Management Services (FMS) System
 This is a project of Advanced Programming course of our college, IIIT Delhi.
 The purpose of this project is to create a desktop application to manage a system similar to FMS in IIIT Delhi.
 Contributors : Ishmeet Kaur and Shreya Sharma
+Roll Numbers : 20150942 and 2015096